imkannadiga/GeeksForGeeks/README.md

 9)Count total set bits(23/09/2021):
 You are given a number N. Find the total count of set bits for all numbers from 1 to N(both inclusive).
 (CountTotalSetBits.java)

+10)Largest subarray with 0 sum(25/09/2021):
+Given an array having both positive and negative integers.
+The task is to compute the length of the largest subarray with sum 0.(LargestSubarrayWithZeroSum.java)